Debugging

 IDLE debugging

 Sites like Pythontutor allow you to visually debug a program — you can execute a program step by step and see the current value of variables.
-Similar feature is typically provided by IDEs as well.
+Similar features are typically provided by IDEs as well.
 Under the hood, these visualizations would likely be using the pdb

 module discussed in the previous section.